The Seattle Clemency Project Book Club

 Often times when discussing criminal justice reform, why we care and why we work to create change can best be captured not by statistics and figures, but by the stories that are shared in our community.
 Below are some of the most compelling books our SCP family has read.
 These stories drive us to continue pushing forward in making the change we want to see in our criminal justice system.

 Just Mercy - Bryan Stevenson

 Bryan Stevenson's story as an attorney for people on death row personalizes the widespread, deeply rooted, and easily overwhelming issue that exists in our criminal justice system.
 It portrays real experiences of some of the individuals that are affected by bias in law enforcement, the prevalence of false convictions, and punitive focused policies enacted in the past several decades.
-It is hard not see the criminal justice system as anything but broken after reading the compelling stories and testimonies that are presented in this memoir.
+It is hard not see the criminal justice system as unbroken after reading the compelling stories and testimonies that are presented in this memoir.
 It shows us we have a duty to not only acknowledge these problems, but to strive to change things so that we can achieve what we can proudly call 'Justice'.

 For those who have an interest in criminal justice, this is a must read to help find your reasons for why you're doing what you want to do.

 The New Jim Crow - Michelle Alexander

 When someone tells you to do your research and to educate yourself about the criminal justice system and its relation to racial inequality, this book is a good starting point.

 In one of the most educational books about why a vast criminal justice reform movement is necessary, Michelle Alexander highlights the devastating affects the "War on Drugs" had on pushing back the the social progress of the Civil Rights Movement.
 It is clear that there is racial bias when you simply look at the prison population demographics, but what many people are not knowledgable about is how we got to this point.
 Michelle points out how under the guise of 'tough on crime' politics, was the social and legal framework for the creation of a secondary-citizen status.